BabbleSim/BabbleSim.github.io/building.md

 ### External components

 If you want to develop an external component, it is up to you which build system you want to use.
+One simple option is to follow the same structure as the other components stored in this GitHub organization.
-All you will normally need, is:
+Otherwise, all you will normally need, is:

-* To prebuild the BabbleSim libraries your component depends on
+* To prebuild the BabbleSim libraries your component depends on using BabbleSim's build
-* Include the headers directories in your compile, (for ex. `-I${BSIM_COMPONENTS_PATH}/libPhyComv1/src/` ),
+* Include the needed headers directories in your compile, (for ex. `-I${BSIM_COMPONENTS_PATH}/libPhyComv1/src/` ),
 * And include `${BSIM_OUT_PATH}/lib/library_you_need.a` in your linking